nas256/ece3400_team13/labs/milestone3.md

 ### Nicholas Sarkis, Norman Chen, Eric Cole, Julia Currie, Divya Gupta, Wenhan Xia
 # Milestone 3: Algorithms

+## Introduction
+The main goal of milestone 3 was to implement a depth-first search (DFS) algorithm to facilitate maze exploration and to add an indicator to signal that the robot is done.
+Before we implemented the algorithm on our robot, we first ran a Matlab simulation to test the algorithm’s efficiency and robustness with different types of mazes.
+Once the simulation worked well, we translated the MATLAB code to C and added it to an Arduino program.

 ## In Simulation:
 4 points: Working algorithm that facilitates maze exploration.
 1 point: Indicator that shows the robot is done (explored everything explorable)